Dmitry404/SelfStudyJavaCourse/week3/workspace/viacheslav.shevtsov/README.md

-* 1. Let's assume that we created a class which has a field, a static field, both static and non-static initialization blocks and a constructor without parameters.
-In addition, the class inherits another class which also has a parameterless constructor.
+1. *Let's assume that we created a class which has a field, a static field, both static and non-static initialization blocks and a constructor without parameters.
+In addition, the class inherits another class which also has a parameterless constructor.*
-What will be the initialization order of these two classes?
+*What will be the initialization order of these two classes?
 Create these classes in order to prove your answer.*

 - static filed
 - Static initialization block
 - Constructor of the super class